Various terms and sayings heard at the tables.

 Square pair: Hard eight

-Stickman: Dealer who calls the game and handles the stick.
+Stickman: Dealer who calls the game and

 Studio 54: Nine